 The notice will also include a new non-public housing lease and inform the family that the lease must be executed by the family and the PHA no later than 60 days from the date of the notice or at the next lease renewal, whichever is sooner.
 The family will continue to be a public housing program participant until the family executes the new non-public housing lease.
-The notice will also state that failure to execute the lease within this time period stated in the notice will result in termination of tenancy no more than six months after the date of the notice.
+The notice will also state that failure to execute the lease within this time period stated in the notice.
 The PHA will permit an over-income family to execute a lease beyond this time period, but before termination of tenancy, if the over-income family pays the PHA the total difference between the alternative non-public housing rent and their public housing rent dating back to the point in time that the over-income family was required to execute the new lease.

 Once the family signs the new non-public housing lease, the family will no longer be a public housing participant family.
 The family will no longer be subject to income examinations, are precluded from participating in the resident council, and cannot participate in any programs that are only for public housing or low-income families.
 The PHA will not provide such families with hearing or grievance rights.
+Units occupied by NPHOI families continue to be part of the public housing inventory and are required to be inspected in the same way as units occupied by families in the public housing program.
+Further, NPHOI families are still required to abide by the PHA's smoke-free policies as well as the PHA's pet rules.
+NPHOI families are not entitled to VAWA protections as prescribed in HUD regulations but may be entitled to protections under state and local law.

-The non-public housing over-income(NPHOI) lease will contain all required provisions listed at 24 CFR 960.509.
+The non-public housing over-income\(NPHOI) lease will contain all required provisions listed at 24 CFR 960.509.
 The initial term of the lease will be for one year.
 Upon expiration of the initial lease term, the lease will not renew automatically, and subsequent leases will state renewal terms.
 At any time, the PHA may terminate tenancy in accordance with 24 CFR 960.509(b)(11) and in accordance with state and local law.

-Upon execution of the lease, the tenant will be required pay the amount of monthly tenant rent (known as the alternative non-public housing rent) determined by the PHA in accordance with HUD regulations.
+Upon execution of the lease, the tenant will be required to pay the amount of monthly tenant rent (known as the alternative non-public housing rent) determined by the PHA in accordance with HUD regulations.
 The PHA will comply with state and local law in giving the tenant written notice stating any changes in the amount of tenant rent.
 Charges assessed under the lease will be due in accordance with state and local law.